 In the simplest of terms, user behavior on a website or within an app refers to all the actions taken by the visitors when they land and navigate.
 It encompasses everything like where they click, what they click, how they scroll through the pages, and more importantly, where they lose interest and drop off the page.

 User behavior comes with many advantages, but ever since the General Data Protection Regulation (GDPR) is implemented, people are wondering if they would land themselves into some problem by analyzing user data from the website.
-But the good news is that analytics assigns some anonymous identification code which ensures that there’s no personal information tied to the user behavior (once again, privacy for the win).
+But the good news is that analytics assigns some anonymous identification code which ensures that you can remove personal information tied to the user behavior (once again, privacy for the win).

 To analyse user behavior in a better way, it is crucial to understand all the three aspects of it.
 The three aspects are: analytics, usability testing, and customer support.